Nine Chalk Rivers project

 Why Chalk Rivers?

-The constant flow of clear, mineral rich water provides an ideal environment for the growth of aquatic plants, such as water crowfoot, starwort, fool’s watercress and water parsnip.
-The steady flows also provide continually wet river margins which harbour water mint, hemp agrimony and marsh marigold.
-Amongst these plants, a huge variety of molluscs and crustaceans thrive, building shells and skeletons from the dissolved calcium.
-Largest of these is the white clawed crayfish, native to Britain but now seriously endangered by the arrival of the American signal crayfish.
+Chalk rivers offer a unique environment for the growth of aquatic plants such as water crowfoot, starwort, fool’s watercress and water parsnip.
+The steady flows also provide constantly wet river margins that harbour water mint, hemp agrimony and marsh marigold.
+Amongst these plants, a huge variety of molluscs and crustaceans thrive, building shells and skeletons from the dissolved calcium – the largest of these is the white clawed crayfish (native to Britain but now seriously endangered by the arrival of the American signal crayfish).

-Chalk streams are also noted for their rich insect life, and many species of mayfly, caddis-fly, dragonfly and damselfly spend their early life stages feeding in the richly productive waters.
-Perhaps the most beautiful of these are the banded demoiselle damselflies which can be seen dancing over the water in mid summer.
-These jewelled predators feed on many of the less glamorous inhabitants of the river which also emerge from the water in summer, including the many species of fly and midge.
+Chalk streams are also noted for their rich insect life and many species of mayfly, caddis-fly, dragonfly and damselfly, which spend their early life stages feeding from the richly productive waters.
+Perhaps the most beautiful of these are the banded demoiselle damselflies, which can be seen dancing over the water in mid-summer.
+These jewelled predators feed on many of the less glamorous inhabitants of the river that emerge from the water in summer such as species of fly and midge.

 The abundance and diversity of insect life helps sustain the communities of fish that inhabit the river.
-Most of these species, the trout, eels, lamprey and sticklebacks, probably colonised the rivers from the sea following the ice age, and have since been joined by other fish, including the bullhead and stone-loach.
-Each of these species has slightly different habitat requirements in terms of fast and slow water, clean gravels or silt beds, each of which are met in a naturally diverse chalk stream.
+Most of these species – including trout, eels, lamprey and sticklebacks – colonised the rivers from the sea following the ice age and have since been joined by other fish including the bullhead and stone-loach.
+Each of these species have slightly different habitat requirements (fast or slow water and clean gravels or silt beds), which are met in a naturally diverse chalk stream.